-Risks Arising from Measurement, monitoring and management of risk Climate Risk Climate risk relates to the financial and non- financial impacts that may arise as a result of climate change and the move to a net zero economy. physical risk, which arises from the increased frequency and severity of weather events; transition risk, which arises from the process of moving to a low-carbon economy; net zero alignment risk, which arises from - managed through adherence to risk appetite thresholds, through specific policies, and through enhancements to processes and development of tools including the development of product market controls to manage the risk of greenwashing and the development of portfolio steering capabilities to manage our net zero targets Resilience Risk Resilience risk is the risk of sustained and significant business disruption from execution, delivery, physical security or safety events, causing the inability to provide critical services to our customers, affiliates, and counterparties. inadequacies in processes, people, systems or external events.
+Risks Arising from Measurement, monitoring and management of risk Climate Risk Climate risk relates to the fir ancial and non-Climate risk can ma aterialise through: Climate risk is: financial impacts that may aris se as a result of - physical risk, which arises from the measured using risk metrics; climate change and the move to a net zero increased frequenc y and severity of weather managed through adherence to risk appetite economy. events; thresholds, through specific policies, and through enhancements to processes and development of process of mov • tools including the development of product economy; market controls to manage the risk of greenwashing and the development of portfolio Ę. steering capabilities to manage our net zero • • • • • • • • • • • • • • • • • • • xpectations related to net ~ l l adequate ambition and/or · ion, or inability to adapt - kternal environment; and enwashing, which arises l l owingly or unknowingly 1 ~ , unclear, misleading or unsubstantiated claims regarding sustainability to sta keholders.
+Resilience Risk • Resilience risk is the risk of f sustained and Resilience risk a rises from failures or Resilience risk is: significant business disruption from execution, inadequacies in pr ocesses, people, systems measured using a range of metrics with defined delivery, physical security or safety events, or external events. maximum acceptable impact tolerances, and causing the inability to provide of critical services to against our agreed risk appetite; our customers, affiliates, and cou nterparties. monitored through oversight of enterprise processes, risks, controls and strategic change programmes; and managed by continual monitoring and thematic reviews.